carpentries-incubator/lc-webscraping/_episodes/05-conclusion.md

 a website.

 The good news is that a good web scraper, such as Scrapy, recognizes that this is a risk and includes measures to prevent our code from appearing to launch a DoS attack on a website.
-It does soo
+This is mostly done by inserting a random delay between individual requests, which gives the target server enough time to handle requests from other users between ours.

+This is Scrapy's default behaviour, and it should prevent most scraping projects from ever causing problems.
+To be on the safe side, however, it is good practice to limit the number of pages we are scraping while we are still writing and debugging our code.
+This is why in the previous section, we imposed a limit of five pages to be scraped, which we only removed when we were reasonably certain the scraper was working as it should.

+Limiting requests to a particular domain, by using Scrapy's `allowed_domains` property is another way to make sure our code is not going to start scraping the entire Internet by mistake.

+Thanks to the defenses web servers use to protect themselves against DoS attacks and Scrapy's measure to avoid inadvertently launching such an attack, the risks of causing trouble is limited.

 ## Don't steal: Copyright and fair use

-The important thing to stress is that web scraping _can_ be illegal.
+It is important to recognize that in certain circumstances web scraping _can_ be illegal.
 If the terms and conditions of the web site we are scraping specifically prohibit downloading and copying its content, then we could be in trouble for scraping it.

-In practice, however, web scraping is a tolerated practice, provided reasonable care is taken not to disrupt the "regular" use of a web site.
+In practice, however, web scraping is a tolerated practice, provided reasonable care is taken not to disrupt the "regular" use of a web site, as we have seen above.

 In a sense, web scraping is no different than using a web browser to visit a web page, in that it amounts to using computer software (a browser vs a scraper) to acccess